 (g) Use of such time or resources in violation of applicable copyright or other law;

 (h) Adding to or otherwise altering the infrastructure of the college's electronic information resources without authorization; or

 (i) Failure to comply with the student computing resources policy.

 - Unauthorized access.
 Unauthorized possession, duplication, or other use of a key, keycard, or other restricted means of access to college property, or unauthorized entry onto or into college property.

-- Failure to comply with any disciplinary sanction(s) imposed under this student conduct code.
+(g) Failure to comply with any disciplinary sanction(s) imposed under this code of student conduct.